-London is considered to be the multi-cultural centre of the world and is reflected through the eyes of artists at the London Art Fair.
-Walking through rows and rows of artwork, multi-layered pigments and textural compositions, styles, and scales collide, an amalgamation of global aesthetics from East to West, North to South, slowly emerge.
+Among the endless rows of artwork, multi-layered pigments and textural compositions, styles, and scales collide, an amalgamation of global aesthetics from East to West, North to South, slowly emerge.
+After all, London is considered to be the multi-cultural centre of the world and is reflected through the eyes of artists at the London Art Fair.
 Going 30-years strong, the London Art Fair still keeps people on their toes.

 Here are a few artists among many who are worth noting this year: